Delicious and flavorful oatmeal chocolate chip cookies — crisp on the edges and a soft, chewy center with plenty of chocolate.

 - Measure dough balls: For completely even baking from cookie to cookie I LOVE and recommend using a food scale.

 - Add additional chocolate chips on top: completely optional, but not only does it make your cookies beautiful, it also ensures you’re getting chocolate in every single bite!
 Right after the cookies come out of the oven, you can press a few chips into the top of them.

 Can I freeze chocolate chip oatmeal cookies?

 To freeze unbaked cookies: place shaped cookie dough balls on a baking sheet and freeze until solid.
 Place frozen cookie dough balls in a freezer bag or plastic tupperware container.
-When ready to bake, you do not have to thaw the cookie dough.
-Simply place the frozen, dough onto a baking sheet and bake for 2-3 minutes longer than the recipe indicates.
+When ready to bake, you don’t have to thaw the cookie dough.
+Simply place the frozen dough onto a baking sheet and bake for 2-3 minutes longer than the recipe indicates.